-The last three types of error are sometimes called non-sampling errors.
-It is very important to ensure that these errors are minimal, and to appreciate that unless care is taken they may swamp the sampling errors that are reflected in variance calculations.
-This has been well recognized by environmental scientists in the last 15 years or so, with much attention given to the development of appropriate procedures for quality assurance and quality control (QA/QC).
-These matters are discussed by Keith (1991, 1996) and Liabastre et al. (1992), and are also a key element in the data quality objectives (DQO) process that is discussed in Section 2.15.
+The last three types of error are sometimes called nonsampling errors.
+It is very important to ensure that these errors are minimal, and to appreciate that, unless care is taken, they may swamp the sampling errors that are reflected in variance calculations.
+This has been well recognized by environmental scientists in the last 20 years or so, with much attention given to the development of appropriate procedures for quality assurance and quality control (QA/QC).
+These matters are discussed by Keith (1991, 1996) and Liabastre et al. (1992), and are also a key element in the U.S. EPA's Data Quality Objectives (DQO) process that is discussed in Section 2.15.